Many OAuth 2.0 and OpenID Connect flows require user consent to grant the client access to the user’s resources.

-When an OAuth 2.0 client application requests scopes, AM checks the user profile for scopes the user has already consented to.
-AM does not prompt the user to consent again to the same scopes, only scopes the user has not consented to.
+When an OAuth 2.0 client application requests scopes, Identity Cloud checks the user profile for scopes the user has already consented to.
+Identity Cloud does not prompt the user to consent again to the same scopes, only scopes the user has not consented to.

 To save consent:

 Add an attribute, such as

 custom_consent, to user profiles for saving consent decisions.

 For instructions on adding the attribute, refer to Extend user identities.

 In the AM admin UI, go to Realms > Realm Name > Services > OAuth2 Provider and select the Consent tab.